jservajean/alfresco-js-batch-executer/README.md

 Bug tracker
 -----------

-Have a bug?
+Found a bug or have an idea of a new feature?
 Please create an issue here on GitHub!

 https://github.com/ciber/alfresco-js-batch-executer/issues